danielmkarlsson/SuperClean/README.md

 ).play(quant:1);
 );

-// an example of using the sampler, looks for samples in a folder called mmd (
+// An example of using the sampler, looks for samples in a folder called mmd.
+(
 Pdef(\0,
     Pseed(Pn(999,1),